Stop MitM on the first SSH connection, on any VPS or cloud provider

 TLDR

-• Inject a temporary SSH host key via cloud-init, use it briefly to retrieve long-term host keys, eliminating TOFU risk on first connection.
+• Inject a temporary SSH host key via cloud-init, use it only to retrieve the real long-term host keys, leaving no private key material exposed in userdata.

 Key Takeaways